 Department of Human Services

-The Division of Human Capital Development oversees six regional and 99 local, full-service Family Community Resource Centers that serve as the first point of contact for Illinois Department of Human Services (IDHS) customers.
-The division helps Illinois families achieve and maintain self-sufficiency through a variety of support programs and services offered directly by us or through our contracted providers.
+Approximately 80 Family Community Resource Centers (FCRCs) -- the local offices across the state -- provide a doorway to a variety of benefits, programs and services offered directly by us or through our contracted providers.
 Cash assistance, SNAP (Supplemental Nutrition Assistance Program) and medical assistance are three benefits our customers most often seek through this division.
-Staff in each office assist families to apply for and receive these benefits and help link them to other state agencies and community-based organizations in their area for needed services.
+Staff in each office assists families to apply for and receive these benefits and help link them to other state agencies and community-based organizations in their area for needed services.
 Customers are fully involved in their service planning and share responsibility for reaching their goals for self-sufficiency or maximum independence.
 Customers can also apply online through our Application for Benefits Eligibility (ABE) or over the phone at our call center.

 The Division's Gateway to Other Services

 IDHS is the gateway to many services.
-Some are funded and monitored by the department through the Division of Human Capital Development, but are delivered through contracted providers.
+Some are funded and monitored by the Department through the Division of Family and Community Services, but are delivered through contracted providers.
 See the IDHS web site at https://www.dhs.state.il.us/page.aspx?item=27893 for more information about these programs and services and where you may find them close to your location:

-For more information call or visit your Illinois Department of Human Services' Family Community Resource Center (FCRC).
+For more information call or visit your local Illinois Department of Human Services office.

 For answers to your questions, you may also write: